December 07, 2023

 • Marriage certificate

-• Immigration confirmation letter (given to us after we submitted the application to Immigration)
+• Immigration confirmation letter (given to us after we submitted the application)

 I also printed a list with the following information: